-- Deferred for Re-review.
-If the reviewer determines that the project does not qualify for exemption from IRB review, the IRB Coordinator will notify the investigator in writing that the request for exemption status has been denied, and that the investigator must submit an application for either Expedited or Full Committee Review. - Not Human Subjects Research.
+- Approved.
+The reviewer determines that the protocol qualifies under one or more of the limited review categories; no changes are required; all criteria for IRB approval are met. - Deferred for Re-review.
+If the reviewer determines that the project does not qualify for or require limited review, the IRB Coordinator will notify the investigator in writing that the request for limited review status has been denied, and that the investigator must submit an application for Exempt Status Review, Expedited Review, or Full Committee Review, as appropriate. - Not Human Subjects Research.
 If the reviewer determines that the project does not meet the definition of research and/or does not involve human subjects, the IRB Coordinator will provide the investigator with a "Not Human Subjects Research" determination letter.

-All members of the IRB committee will be informed of applications approved through Exempt Status Review at the next Full Committee meeting.
+All members of the IRB committee will be informed of applications approved through Limited Review in the monthly meeting minutes.

 Expedited Review.
 The IRB Coordinator pre-reviews the application for completeness before it is submitted to the IRB Chair for review.
 The IRB Chair verifies that the proposed research meets federal criteria for Expedited Review.
 The Chair (or designee) selects a subcommittee of two members of the IRB to review the application.
 The IRB Chair may serve as one of the reviewers at his or her discretion.
-If the reviewers need additional information to make a determination of expedited status, they will communicate requests for additional information to the IRB Coordinator, who will ask the investigator for the information in writing.
+The IRB Chair may independently review the application at his or her discretion.
+If the reviewers need additional information to make a determination of expedited status, they will communicate requests for additional information to the IRB Coordinator, who will ask the investigator for the information in writing (email is acceptable).
 Upon receipt of the additional information, the reviewers will determine whether the research activities qualify under one or more of the expedited categories.
 The reviewers will make a determination within 10 business days of receipt of the application.
 After review of the application, the reviewers will make one of the following determinations:

 - Approved.
-Both reviewers determine that the protocol qualifies under one or more of the expedited categories; no changes are required; all criteria for IRB approval are met.
-The approval letter will indicate if continuing review of the project is required more often than annually based upon determination of the reviewers. - Approved Pending Modifications.
+Both reviewers (or the Chair, if a single reviewer) determine that the protocol qualifies under one or more of the expedited categories; no changes are required; all criteria for IRB approval are met.
+The approval letter will indicate whether or not continuing review of the project is required. - Approved Pending Modifications.
 One or both reviewers determine that there are minor issues/changes that must be addressed before the project can begin.
 The IRB Coordinator will notify the investigator of the requested revisions in writing.
 Upon receipt of the investigator's response, the reviewer(s) determine if the revisions are sufficient.
 If the reviewer(s) determine the revisions are insufficient, the investigator may be asked to make additional modifications.
-This process will repeat until the reviewer(s) determine whether the research activities qualify under one or more of the expedited categories. - Referred for Full Committee Review.
-In cases where one or both reviewers determine that the criteria for IRB approval are not met, the application will be sent before the Full Committee for review.
-Only the Full Committee may disapprove a study if the criteria for IRB approval are not met.
-If one or both reviewers determine that the project does not qualify for Expedited Review, the IRB Coordinator will notify the investigator in writing that the application has been referred for Full Committee Review. - Not Human Subjects Research.
-If the reviewer determines that the project does not meet the definition of research and/or does not involve human subjects, the IRB

-Coordinator will provide the investigator with a "Not Human Subjects Research" determination letter.
+This process will repeat until the reviewer(s) determine whether the research activities qualify under one or more of the expedited categories. - Deferred for Re-review.
+If one or both reviewers determine that the project does not qualify for or require expedited review, the IRB Coordinator will notify the investigator in writing that the request for expedited review status has been denied, and that the investigator must submit an application for Exempt Status Review, Limited Review, or Full Committee Review, as appropriate. - Disapproved.
+Only the Full Committee may disapprove a study if the criteria for IRB approval are not met. - Not Human Subjects Research.
+If the reviewer determines that the project does not meet the definition of research and/or does not involve human subjects, the IRB Coordinator will provide the investigator with a "Not Human Subjects Research" determination letter.

-All members of the IRB committee will be informed of applications approved through Expedited Review at the next Full Committee meeting.
+All members of the IRB committee will be informed of applications approved through Expedited Review in the monthly meeting minutes.